-The Head teacher (who is also the SENDco) has responsibility for the day to day management of all aspects of the school's work, including provision for children with SEND.
+The Head teacher has responsibility for the day to day management of all aspects of the school's work, including provision for children with SEND.

 The Head teacher and the Governing Body determine how the funding will be allocated to support Special Educational Needs and how it is distributed through Finance Committee Meetings.